lae/ansible-role-proxmox/README.md

 All configuration options supported in the datacenter.cfg file are documented in the [Proxmox manual datacenter.cfg section][datacenter-cfg].

+In order for live reloading of network interfaces to work via the PVE web UI, you need to install the `ifupdown2` package.
+Note that this will remove `ifupdown`.
+You can specify this using the `pve_extra_packages` role variable.

 ## Dependencies

 This role does not install NTP, so you should configure NTP yourself, e.g. with